Search

 Marisa Garcia

-Mexico City International Airport, known as Benito Juárez International Airport, is the largest airport in Mexico.
-Less than 10 km (6 miles) from downtown, it is the perfect gateway to the vast Mexican capital.
+Mexico City International Airport, known as Benito Juárez International Airport, is the largest airport in Mexico, sitting less than 10 km (6 miles) from downtown.
+Its two large terminals are set on opposite sides of the runways and can sometimes be challenging to navigate, especially when the airport gets crowded.

-My best advice is to avoid scheduling tight connections at Mexico City, even if you are flying out of the same terminal.
-Leave yourself at least 2 hours between connecting flights.
+Having traveled through MEX on several international and domestic trips, I learned to be patient with the process.
+My best advice is to avoid scheduling tight connections, even if you’re flying out of the same terminal.
+Leave yourself at least two hours between connecting flights.
 That time will pass quickly as you clear immigration and customs and head for your next domestic or international flight.

 Airlines flying to Benito Juárez Mexico City International Airport

 MEX is Aeromexico's main hub and hosts low-cost carriers Viva Aerobus and Volaris.
 Latin American carriers Avianca, Copa, and LATAM operate out of this airport, as do many other international carriers, including Air France, KLM, Lufthansa and Emirates.
-US majors American Airlines, Delta Air Lines and United Airlines all fly to Mexico City International.
+For US-based travelers, American Airlines and United Airlines are in Terminal 1, while Delta Air Lines is in Terminal 2 with its partner Aeromexico.

 Arrivals at Mexico City International

 Sometimes, the immigration lines can be long, but I’ve found the process usually takes 10-40 minutes.
 Baggage claims at both terminals are located on the ground floor and past immigration.

-You'll need to clear customs before leaving the terminal's secure area.
-While baggage carts are available to help you with your luggage, these aren’t allowed outside to the curb where you’ll find the taxis.
+You’ll need to clear customs before leaving the terminal’s secure area.
+Baggage carts are available to help with your luggage, but these aren’t allowed outside to the curb where you’ll find the taxis.
 The good news is there are porters ready to help you carry the extra load for a tip.

 Connecting flights at Mexico City International